-Communication Disclaimer Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 410 or 461) "Committee major funding from [names of top three donors contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees) A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclaimer Disclosure Format: All text must be centered horizontally in the disclosure area, must be in a contrasting color, and in Arial equivalent type and, if there are top donors contributors, must be underlined unless except as specified below.
-The size for the smallest letters in the disclaimer must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds. unless this causes the name of any top contributors to exceed the width of the screen or causes the disclaimers to exceed one-third of the display screen, the type size of the name of the top contributor shall be reduced until the name fits on the width of the screen or the entire disclaimer fits within one-third of the display screen, but in no case shall the type size be smaller than 2.5 percent of the height of the screen.
-Disclaimer Disclosure must appear on a solid black background on the entire bottom one-third of the display screen, or bottom one-fourth of the screen if the committee has no top contributors.
-Disclaimer must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds Each top donor contributor must be disclosed on a separate horizontal line separate from other text, may not be underlined and may not be condensed or have the spacing between characters reduced to be narrower than a non-condensed Arial equivalent type, unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen. and centered horizontally and is not required to be underlined
+Communication Disclosure and Manner of Display Television and video ads (including those disseminated "Ad paid for by [committee's name]" (on file with Form 410 or 461) over the Internet) "Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees) A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color, in Arial equivalent type and, if there are top contributors, must be underlined except as specified below.
+The size for the smallest letters must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds.
+Disclosure must appear on a solid black background on the entire bottom one-third of the display screen, or bottom one-fourth of the screen if the committee has no top contributors.
+Each top contributor must be disclosed on a separate horizontal line separate from other text, may not be underlined and may not be condensed or have the spacing between characters reduced to be narrower than a non-condensed Arial equivalent type, unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen. and width of the solden.

-Communication Disclaimer Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) The "Not authorized by" disclaimer disclosure must appear below all other text in no less than 2.5 percent of the height of the display screen.
-If this causes the disclosures to exceed one-third of the display screen then it may be printed immediately above the background with sufficient contrast that is easily readable solid black background in a contrasting color, in Arial equivalent type, and in no less than 2.5 percent of the height of the display screen and is not required to be underlined.
-The "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters.
+Communication Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) The "Not authorized by" disclosure must appear belowall other text in no less than 2.5 percent of the height of the display screen.
+If this causes the disclosures to exceed one-third of the display screen then it may be printed immediately above the background with sufficient contrast that is easily readable and is not required to be underlined.
+The "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.